TheMrIron2/DeSmuME-PSP/README.md

 - Use newer, more compatible and hopefully faster code
 - Add a JIT (just-in-time) core for faster emulation

 ^ The PSP has two CPUs, not just one.
 The main one is known to us all, but the Media Engine is actually a second CPU in the PSP.
 It is functionally identical to the main CPU and even runs at the same clock speed!
 However it is a bit stripped down (No VPU or FPU) and is more foreign to us.
-So our plan is to use the ME to emulate the DS's secondary CPU, the ARM7 chip @ 33MHz, and possibly to do audio processing as well.
+So our plan is to use the ME to emulate the DS's secondary CPU, the 33MHz ARM7 chip.
 This frees up a massive amount of resources on the main CPU for us to emulate the main ARM9 chip in the DS!

 So in conclusion, this is how we'll emulate the DS:
 - Main PSP CPU emulates the main 67MHz ARM9 CPU